MatAtBread/fast-async/README.md

 fast-async
 ==========

-'fast-async' is a Babel plugin that implements the ES7 keywords `async` and `await` using syntax transformation at compile-time rather than generators.
+'fast-async' is a _Babel v6.x.x_ plugin that implements the ES7 keywords `async` and `await` using syntax transformation at compile-time rather than generators.

-The main reason for using 'fast-async' as opposed to Babel's default implementation of async/await is performance (https://github.com/MatAtBread/nodent#performance) - it's 3-4 times faster in a browser, and as much as 10 times faster on a mobile browsers, mainly due to avoiding generators (and therefore regenerator).
+The main reason for using 'fast-async' as opposed to Babel's default implementation of async/await is performance (https://github.com/MatAtBread/nodent#performance) - it's 3-4 times faster in a browser/node, and as much as 10 times faster on a mobile browsers, mainly due to avoiding generators (and therefore regenerator).

 There's a simple test (that just makes sure the plugin works and generates code that runs).
 More complete test coverage is included with nodent.

-fast-async (via nodent) can generate code suitable for use in early Browsers with no Promise support (as well as no generators), and has various options for turning sourcemaps on/off and controlling code generation, hwoever, I've not found a simple API for passing options to Babel plugins, so for now it simply chooses some defaults.
+fast-async (via nodent) can generate code suitable for use in early Browsers with no Promise support (as well as no generators), and has various options for turning sourcemaps on/off and controlling code generation, however for now it simply chooses some defaults.

+Because Babel parses the code, the ES7 extensions possible with nodent (`await` anywhere, `async return` and `async throw`) are not supported, however full implementation of `async function` containing `await` expressions is implemented.

+For _Babel v5.x.x_ install fast-async@1.0.3

 Install
 -------